jhannah-netlify/notes.jays.net/content/blog/d_and_d.md

 a small balding man with thick glasses offered you a measly 13g for all of the loot you had acquired in the Durst Manor.
 His prices seemed incredibly inflated due to his shop being the only one in the village.
-His hulking assistant, Parriwhimple made a brief appearnce to see you all off, making it very clear that Blidrath was not someone to be provoked.
+His hulking assistant, Parriwhimple made a brief appearance to see you all off, making it very clear that Blidrath was not someone to be provoked.

 Arriving at the burgomeister's mansion, you found Ismark waiting over the body